Inflectra/rapise-documentation/docs/Manuals/kb.md

 If you need to get the size of the string, then here is a couple of possible ways for doing it.

-### <a onclick="return RegisterKbClick('KB514', 'How to Press Alt, Shift or Ctrl key Alone')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB514.aspx">KB514</a> How to Press Alt, Shift or Ctrl key Alone
+### <a onclick="return RegisterKbClick('KB514', 'How to Press Alt, Shift, Ctrl or Win key Alone')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB514.aspx">KB514</a> How to Press Alt, Shift, Ctrl or Win key Alone

 SendKeys is good for making key combinations, but this way does not work when you need to press special key.
 Here is a useful workaround.